lucj/katacoda-scenarios/k0s/multi-node/step2.md

 Next copy that token into node01, in */tmp/worker_token*.

-Note: before running the following command you might need to switch to the fullscreen view of Katacoda terminals to get the whole token as this is a quite long string
+Note: you might need to switch to the fullscreen view of Katacoda terminals to get the whole token as this is a quite long string

 ```
 clear